Walking, sitting, running, and even reaching for a piece of chocolate, are just a few of the many movements we make

 The motor cortex is a complex structure that manages the way we move.
 It is important to know that there are voluntary and involuntary movements.

 Voluntary movements are the movements we consciously think about.
-Involuntary movements include breathing and the beating of our heart.
+Involuntary movements include breathing and the beating of our hearts.

 The motor cortex function is an execution of voluntary movements.
 Several areas of the cortex communicate with each other in order to make your body move the way you want.

 There are four lobes of the brain.
 Along with the somatosensory cortex of the parietal lobe, and posterior parietal cortex (both of which have their own role), the main part of the motor cortex is located in the frontal lobe.

-The motor cortex is composed of 3 main parts: the premotor cortex, the supplementary motor area, and the primary motor cortex.
+The motor cortex is composed of three main parts: the premotor cortex, the supplementary motor area, and the primary motor cortex.

 The premotor cortex is in charge of sensory movement and movement control.
 The supplementary motor area is in charge of the movement planning and the coordination of bilateral moves.

 And finally, the primary motor cortex (M1) sends information down through the spinal cord in order to move different body parts.
 Several segments of the primary motor cortex correspond to different body parts, where hands, feet, and face occupy a significantly bigger area than the hips or arms.

 What Happens if the Motor Cortex Is Damaged?

 The most obvious consequence of motor cortex damage is paralysis.
 Depending on the damaged area, the paralysis can affect one or both sides of the body or even just one body part.

 One burst blood vessel in the leg area of the cortex can cause the entire leg to paralyze, while the same size vessel can cause paralysis in only one muscle of the face.